 Accomplishments of the CCC Camp Sp-25 VA Highlights on projects completed in the CCC’s seven-year work assignment included:

-· 5 Group cabin camps.
-Using materials found within the park, a portable sawmill and hardware crafted in the on-site blacksmith shop, the cabin camps required only the interior floors and woodwork to be purchased outside the park.
+Five group cabin camps: Using materials found within the park, a portable sawmill and hardware crafted in the on-site blacksmith shop, the cabin camps required only the interior floors and woodwork to be purchased outside the park.
 Each cabin camp included sleeping cabins, mess halls, modern industrial kitchens (including refrigerators), infirmary, counselor quarters, and craft lodges.
 These camp structures are still used today by organized camps as well as groups and individual families.

-· 5 Swimming and recreation lakes.
-Using a 12-ton rock crusher with a screen and belt feeders (abandoned in the park when the nearby pyrite mine closed in the early 1920’s), the men built earthen and concrete dams on both North Fork Quantico Creek and South Fork Quantico Creek adjacent to each cabin camp.
+Five swimming and recreation lakes: Using a 12-ton rock crusher with a screen and belt feeders (abandoned in the park when the nearby pyrite mine closed in the early 1920’s), the men built earthen and concrete dams on both North Fork Quantico Creek and South Fork Quantico Creek adjacent to each cabin camp.
 Today the lakes are used for fishing.
 Swimming is no longer permitted without a special use permit.

 Roosevelt’s dream was to build a bridge between the wilderness and the city for generations to enjoy.
 He also dreamed of a country with a self-sufficient, well-trained, skilled workforce.
 His dream became a reality.
 The “Boys of the CCC” emerged with labor skills and a drive to work.

 They gained knowledge and skills, which proved invaluable to the United States economy, to the building of a dominant middle-class America and to the war efforts of the 1940’s.